 Consistent Hashing

 It's a system design concept which is used in load balancing and partitioning in distributed systems.
+This is one of the ideas used also by database sharding techniques to distribute data across multiple database instances.

 Here consistent means, the hashing is implemented in such a way that, even if new servers/partitions are added, still the existing generated hashes mostly remain same as before.
 This is where the consistency comes from.

-Regular Hashingβ
+Regular Hashing

 In regular hashing, if there are 5 partitions, then each partition is given a value from 0 to 4.
 Then for a specific key, the hash function then generates an integer value and then mod 5 is applied to the same.
 This value then determines the partition to which the data will be put into.

 Now, when a new server is added, there will be 6 partitions and then mod 6 will be applied.
-But mod 6 will then change hash values of many existing data and this means a lot of data must be moved/migrated to new partition IDs generated by the new hash function.
+Yet mod 6 will then change hash values of many existing data and this means a lot of data must be moved/migrated to new partition IDs generated by the new hash function.

 server = hash(key) % number_of_servers